 Lubrication and Cooling

-The mold temperature must be maintained in order for the production to take place.
+The temperature of injection molds must be maintained in order for the production to take place.
 Because of the heat capacity, inexpensiveness, and availability of water, water is used as the primary cooling agent.
-To maintain mold temperature, water can be channeled through the mold to account for quick cooling times.
+To maintain temperature of an injection molded part, water can be channeled through the mold to account for quick cooling times.
 A consistent temperature mold is more efficient because this allows for faster cycle times.
 However, this is not always true because crystalline materials require the opposite of a warmer mold and lengthier cycle time.

-The power required for this process of injection molding depends on many things and varies between materials used.
-Manufacturing Processes Reference Guide states that the power requirements depend on "a material's specific gravity, melting point, thermal conductivity, part size, and molding rate.
+The power required for producing injection molds depends on many different factors and varies based on what materials are used and what the injection molded parts will be used for.
+The Manufacturing Processes Reference Guide states that power requirements depend on "a material's specific gravity, melting point, thermal conductivity, part size, and molding rate.
 Below is a table from page 243 of the same reference as previously mentioned which best illustrates the characteristics relevant to the power required for the most commonly used materials.

 |Material||Specific Gravity||Melting Point (°F)|